The Best Overhead Drum Mics 2024 – Matched Pairs

 A dB (Decibel) pad attenuates the signal going out from the mic into your interface or preamp.
 This is useful for loud, high SPL sound sources that may overload your preamp, especially when it doesn’t have a pad of its own.
 Having a mic with a pad gives you the added benefit of versatility.

-Overhead Mic Positioning
+Best Overhead Drum Mic Positioning

 We have provided a table that demonstrates the main overhead microphone positions in our article Drum Miking Techniques.
 You will need specialized Mic Stands for good overhead mic positioning.
 If setting up and configuring mics aren’t your cup of tea, then you’re better off getting an Electronic Drum Kit.

-Best Overhead Drum Mic Selection Methodology
+Best Overhead Drum Mics Selection Methodology

 About the Author and Contributors